jzabroski/Home/Finance/README.md

     - Covers the powertrain, the electronics, the suspension, vehicle systems and more
     - Does not cover the bumper itself, which is considered "body panel"

+- BUYER BEWARE
+  - Don't get a warranty with a $500 deductible.
+This is what the typical sleazy car financing person will try to sell you.

+## Car Loan

+- Even if you want to pay with cash, they may require you to get a loan in order to knock money off the car.
+    - Watch out for them offering very high APRs, even if you have GREAT credit.
+The first thing they will try to say is some excuse, such as "Oh, it's a used car, so the bank has more risk on the loan in case the car goes under."